DeltaXML/vscode-xslt-tokenizer/__tests__/README.md

-# Test Process for the XPath Lexer
+# Test Process for the XPath Lexer and Linter

 ## Overview
 This document explains how to create and run tests for the XPath lexer